Preliminary City Council Approval for Uber and Lyft

 Uber and Lyft are quick, efficient, and reasonably priced.
 This ease of use translates into safer roads.

 Today, the City Council gave preliminary approval to Uber and Lyft.
-Legalizing these ride sharing services will help ease the cab shortage in the city and cut down on drunk driving.
+Legalizing these ride-sharing services will help ease the cab shortage in the city and cut down on drunk driving.

 We encourage everyone to enjoy Austin safely this weekend.
 While you do not need alcohol to make the most of this beautiful weather, if you do choose to drink, consider taking Uber or Lyft to and from your destination.
 We are glad to see our city moving forward and making positive changes.
 If you or your family have any legal questions pertaining to ridesharing services, contact our personal injury lawyers immediately.